Physiotherapy & Rehabilitation Exercises for Stroke

 Physiotherapy centres are equipped with specialised equipment which can concentrate on specific muscle groups.
 Rehabilitation should continue for as long as the person is showing measurable benefit from treatment to achieve the goals discussed with your doctor and physiotherapists.
 If you have difficulty getting to a physiotherapy centre, you can always contact a physiotherapist to do home visits.

-Discuss with your doctors or physiotherapists when you can start your rehabilitation program after your stroke
+Discuss with your doctors or physiotherapists regarding a rehabilitation program for your stroke

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.